LoZioo/RoboticSystems-Project/README.md

 ## Directory organization
 -	`docs`:	documentation of all the project.
--	`lib`:	all the libraries used inside this project.
+-	`lib`:	libraries used inside this project.
--	`src`:	all the source code for both MCUs.
+-	`src`:	source code for both MCUs.